Moving From Toronto to Calgary: 10 Differences Between Life in Calgary vs. Toronto

 York Mills Neighbourhood in Toronto, Ontario

 The real estate market in Calgary is significantly more affordable than in Toronto.
-The average price for a home in Calgary is in the mid- to high $500s, while in Toronto, it's nearly double at $1.1 million.
-This substantial price difference in housing makes Calgary a more attractive option for potential homebuyers looking for affordable homes in Canada.
+The average price for a home in Calgary is in the mid- to high $600s, while in Toronto, it's nearly double at $1.1 million.
+This substantial price difference in housing makes Calgary a more attractive option for potential homebuyers seeking affordable housing in Canada.

 Condos in Calgary typically list from the $100s to the $600s, while the average price for condos in Toronto is nearly $700,000.
 Moreover, Calgary doesn't impose a separate land transfer tax like Toronto, which further reduces the overall cost of purchasing a home in the city.
 This financial advantage can make a significant difference for those looking to invest in property without the added burden of additional taxes.

-For renters, Calgary also proves to be a more budget-friendly choice.
+For renters, Calgary is a more budget-friendly choice.
 The average rent for a one-bedroom apartment in Calgary is around $1,800, compared to Toronto's average of approximately $2,400.
-This disparity in rental costs makes Calgary a more accessible option for those seeking affordable housing solutions.
+This disparity in rental costs makes Calgary a more affordable option for those seeking affordable housing.

-Calgary’s real estate market showcases stability, with single, detached homes typically staying on the market for an average of 15 days.
-In contrast, homes in Toronto tend to sell faster, usually within 13 days.
-This slight difference suggests both real estate markets are robust and provide ample opportunity for buyers and sellers.
+Calgary’s real estate market is stable, with single, detached homes typically staying on the market for an average of 35 days.
+Homes in Toronto tend to sell slightly faster, usually within 26 days.
+This slight difference suggests that both real estate markets are robust and offer ample opportunities for buyers and sellers.

 Commuting & Transportation Options